grokify/ringcentral-sdk-ruby/docs/usage/notifications/Subscriptions.md

 ## Subscribing to All Extensions

 A common use case is to subscribe to the presence events on multiple or all extensions of a RingCentral account.
-This can be done with 2 API calls for accounts with 1000 or fewer extensions, adding 1 API call per each additional 1000 extensions.
+This can be done with 2 API calls for accounts with 1000 or fewer extensions, one API call to get extension info for up to 1000 extensions and a second API call to subscribe to those extensions as event filters.
+Add 1 API call per each additional 1000 extensions.

 To subscribe to presence events for all extensions, create a set of extension presenence event filters including a presence event filter for every extension, and then create a subscription including all the event filters.
 A presence event filter includes the accound id and extension id.
 Here is an example of a single presence event filter using the account id for the authorized session: